Pradhi99/ProjectEV/README.md

 Dependent Variable (DV): Ownership percentage

-Independent Variable (IV): Increased charging station
+Independent Variable (IV): Increased charging stations

 Research question: What is the optimum number of EV charging stations for the EV and has it kept up with the growth of EV over the years since 2021?
 Hypothesis: EV charging station growth lags EV sales growth since 2021?